 What are the signs and symptoms of obsessive compulsive disorder (OCD)?

-At Priory, we understand that obsessive compulsive disorder (OCD) can be very difficult to cope with and the symptoms that are associated with this condition can be very distressing and time-consuming, which can sometimes prevent people from seeking the expert OCD treatment and help that they need.
+At Priory, we understand that obsessive compulsive disorder (OCD) can be very difficult to cope with and the OCD symptoms that are associated with this condition can be very distressing and time-consuming, which can sometimes prevent people from seeking the expert OCD therapy and help that they need.
 At Priory, our OCD experts are dedicated to providing you with world class OCD treatment, empowering you to address your symptoms and return to a positive way of life.

 OCD symptoms can vary from person to person, and can be categorised into either obsessions (persistent, irrational thoughts or urges), or compulsions (physical or mental acts that individuals feel compelled to perform).